There are 2 ways to set up the DAS:

 If you use a wheelchair or scooter, you will not need the DAS unless your needs go beyond what an EVC or wheelchair can provide for you.
 Depending on the attraction, guests using a wheelchair or scooter will either wait in the stand-by line, receive a return time at the attraction comparable to the current wait time or be redirected to an alternate entrance..
 The majority of the attractions at Walt Disney World offer queues that can accommodate an EVC or wheelchair.
 For some attractions at Disneyland, not all queues can accommodate an EVC or wheelchair; therefore, these guests will go to an alternate entrance.
 Guests with additional needs should discuss them with Guest Relations.

-The DAS covers everyone in your travel party (up to 6 people including DAS holder), for the 4 main parks in Florida and the 2 parks in California, for the entire length of your stay.
-If your group is larger than 6, the cast member may write the card for more.
-When requesting the card, the cast member will need to see everyone in your group no matter the size of the group.
+The DAS covers everyone in your travel party, for the 4 main parks in Florida and the 2 parks in California, for the entire length of your stay.
+The policy used to state that only 6 were allowed on 1 DAS – however, that statement seems to have been removed from any print.
+Some cast members may still only put up to 6 on your loved one’s DAS but many will do the entire party.
+Disney understands all the planning that goes into planning these trips and usually doesn’t want to split up a group.
+So if your group is larger than 6, the cast member usually include everyone.
+When requesting the DAS, the cast member will need to see everyone in your group no matter the size of the group.

 **Please remember that in order to use the DAS, the holder of the card must accompany the group on the attraction.